veniamin-ilmer/better-standards/README.md

 Sales taxes will cause products to cost more, or products to not sell at all.

-Georgistic taxes will tax monopolistic assets (Land, electromagnetic spectrum), causing owners to use the resource more efficiently.
+Georgistic taxes will tax monopolistic assets (Land, electromagnetic spectrum, copyright/patents), causing owners to use the resource more efficiently.
 It has positive externalities.

+Why we haven't switched yet: Land would be signficantly cheaper if people had to pay high taxes for its ownership.
+Current land owners wouldn't like that.
+And Land owners are powerful.

+## Base 6